 |Suitable for||Tax advisers, Anyone working with tax appeals|

-A clear guide to the procedures involved in taking a case to the Tax Chamber at the First-tier Tribunal, written by an experienced barrister who appears frequently in the Tax Chamber and the higher Courts.
-Referring to well over 200 case precedents, the author invariably brings out the practical implications for other Tribunal users.
+A clear guide to the procedures involved in taking a case to the Tax Chamber at the First-tier Tribunal, written by an experienced barrister who appears frequently in the Tax Chamber and the higher courts.

 "A comprehensive and practical discussion of the Tax Chamber jurisdiction, rules and procedures." – TAXline review of earlier edition